-Two early symbolic events for the movement are standoffs with federal agents in the early 1990s at Ruby Ridge, Idaho and Waco, Texas.
+The movement gained national attention following standoffs with federal agents in the early 1990s at Ruby Ridge, Idaho, and Waco, Texas.
 These confrontations provided the inspiration for the Oklahoma City bombing in 1995 that killed 168 individuals and injured more than 680 others.

 Since 2017, militia extremists have shifted focus from anti-government issues, including standoffs with the federal government, to confronting illegal immigration and perceived threats.
 While the militia movement has historically been decentralized, several groups have formed in recent years with a structured hierarchy and national leadership.

 Georgetown Law Center, along with the city of Charlottesville, Virginia, filed suit against the Pennsylvania Light Foot Militia, New York Light Foot Militia, and the III% People’s Militia of Maryland for their participation in the “Unite the Right” rally in 2017, based on Virginia law that prevents private military organizations from operating as a security force within the state.
 The groups entered a consent agreement that prevents their return to the city for future protests.
 While members of the New Jersey III% militia (pictured) attended the rally, the group was not named in the lawsuit.

 There is currently a limited amount of militia extremist activity within New Jersey; however, militia extremists continue to participate in violent protests across the United States and threaten Muslim populations throughout the region.

 Militia members from at least 35 states, including New Jersey, traveled to Charlottesville, Virginia, in August 2017 for the “Unite the Right” rally, according to the Anti-Defamation League.
 The group claimed to be providing security for the event but was not authorized by state or local law enforcement to do so.